 The traffic crash investigators are highly trained officers who investigate serious traffic crashes, fatalities and major property damage crashes.
 Traffic crash investigators receive a minimum of 120 hours of training and usually have at least 2 years experience with crash investigations before going through the additional training.
-The department currently has 8 traffic crash investigators.
-4 are traffic crash reconstructionists, which means those investigators attended an additional 80 hours of training.
+The department currently has 8 crash investigators and six are traffic crash reconstructionists, which means those investigators attended an additional 80 hours of training.

 An investigator must have a good handle on algebra, geometry, calculus, and trigonometry.
 Once classroom training is done investigators work with more experienced investigators under real world conditions.